MicrochipTech/fpga-hls-examples/Training4/readme.md

 can connect using a serial terminal.
-Connect in the same [manner](https://microchiptech.github.io/fpga-hls-docs/icicle_setup.html#step-7-accessing-linux-on-board-and-determining-the-ip-address) as the serial terminal used during the writing of the Linux image, except this time using channel 1 (/dev/ttyUSB1 on Linux, and Interface 1 on Windows), you should see a login screen:
+Connect in the same [manner](https://microchiptech.github.io/fpga-hls-docs/icicle_setup.html#step-7-accessing-linux-on-board-and-determining-the-ip-address) as the serial terminal used during the writing of the Linux image, except this time using channel 1 (`/dev/ttyUSB1`on Linux, and `Interface 1` on Windows), you should see a login screen:

 <p align="center">
 <img src=".//media/image64.png" />
 <p align="center">Figure 8‑18 Login Screen</p></p>

-The login is root, and no password is required.
+The login is `root`, and no password is required.

 ![](.//media/image3.png)After logging in, you should be able to see a terminal.
-Now enter ifconfig, look for inet and take note of the IP address that should have been assigned to the Icicle Kit by the network:
+Now enter `ifconfig`, look for `inet` and take note of the IP address that should have been assigned to the Icicle Kit by the network:

 <p align="center">